J. Lyons and Co.: Advertising

+On 31 December 1958, J. Lyons and Co broadcast a two-minute commercial on ITV whereby the company's chairman, Sir Isidore Gluckstein, addressed his customers, shareholders and staff to explain and illustrate the brand's aims of affordable prices, consistent high quality and service to the public.
+Advertising historian Henry James describes this as an "imaginative use of television" to end the year and an "enterprising use of the medium".
+Although the ad was greatly admired, the Independent Television Authority (ITA) were concerned that, if this technique developed, it could amount to an "invitation to invest" which was largely forbidden by television advertising principles, reminding them of Sir Bernard Docker buying advertising space to appeal for public support in his struggle for Daimler Company chairmanship in 1956.
+As a result, Sir Robert Fraser of the ITA declared that the only acceptable forms of advertising on ITV were those clearly intended to promote sales of the product or services in question, and that "[advertising] designed to influence public opinion during a takeover battle or a campaign against nationalization on behalf of private enterprise — however well disguised — would in future be disallowed."

 In 1994, Lyons Original Coffee hired the advertising agency Duckworth Finn Grubb Waters (DFGW), who created an innovative UK television advert that aimed "to turn a commercial break into a coffee break."
 Employing an interactive "datablast" technique, the advert depicts scans of 30 pages from women's magazines, such as Cosmopolitan, Elle and Good Housekeeping, displayed at the rate of five frames a second, and the advert invites viewers to record the commercial on a VCR, play it back and then repeatedly pause it, one frame at a time, to read the pages while sat with a cup of Lyons coffee, with the advertisement providing "30 minutes of magazine 'reading' in 30 seconds."
 Considered groundbreaking, the advertisement premiered on Channel 4 on 7 November 1994, and was compared other nascent forms of interactive advertising from the same year, such as HHCL's commercials for the Mazda 323, one of which similarly invited viewers to record it and play it back and pause at specific moments, allowing to read otherwise momentary information about the car and a competition to win one.